 We shall be arriving into Singapore and will be anticipating hot & humid weather Southern Thailand will still be wet, but the rains generally consist of afternoon showers and rarely interfere in our travels.
 Myanmar will be hot but dry in the south and a little cooler in the northern regions.
 Northern Thailand will be great blue-sky weather and Laos will be cooling down but still humid.
-China will be perfect for riding with cool temperatures and we time the ride to Everest Base Camp to offer the optimal time for epic views Mt Everest under a clear blue sky.
-We are close to the Equator on this expedition so hot and sometimes humid weather must be expected.
-50% of this ride will be in cool conditions, mostly in China.
+China will be COLD in Tibet but we time the ride to Everest Base Camp to offer the optimal time for epic views Mt Everest under a clear blue sky.
+We are close to the Equator on this expedition so hot and humid weather must be expected.
+50% of this ride will be in cool to cold conditions, mostly in China.

-- Our accommodations range from small family run beach resorts
+- Our accommodations range from small family run resorts

 - A flexible attitude is needed as standards are not always what we are accustomed to.